Feyerabend/cc/ch05/addition/language/LINGUISTICS.md

 dissolving ambiguities through formal rules.

-[^joke]: I must include the famous and somewhat apocryphal anecdote from the early days of machine translation illustrates the challenges of ambiguity in language processing.
+[^joke]: I must include the famous and somewhat apocryphal anecdote from the early days of machine translation that illustrates the challenges of ambiguity in language processing.
 It was about a biblical quote from Matthew 26:41 that reads:
 "The spirit is willing, but the flesh is weak."
-In the story, this English sentence was fed into an early computer system for translation into Russian, and then translated back into English.
+In this story, this English sentence was fed into an early computer system for translation into Russian, and then translated back into English.
 The result came out garbled as something like "The vodka is good, but the meat is rotten"..

 #### Statistical Shift (1980s-2000s)